 Many 21st century challenges are highly complex, contested, and time-sensitive.
 To address them, democratic societies need citizens whose mental models and reasoning skills make it possible for them to (1) appreciate the complexity of these challenges, (2) take into account both short and long-term implications, (3) envision tradeoffs among personal, local, and global interests, and (4) thrive in rapidly changing environments.
-Unfortunately, our current educational system falls short of supporting the optimal development of these capabilities [1,9] and recent efforts to improve the system through accountability testing have not succeeded .
-Lectica has developed a solution that leverages a new educational technology to foster systemic change .
+Unfortunately, our current educational system falls short of supporting the optimal development of these capabilities [1,9] and recent efforts to improve the system have not succeeded .
+Lectica has developed a solution that leverages a robust theroetical framework and new educational technology to foster systemic change .
 Lectica’s lever—the DiscoTest Initiative—will catalyze the widespread adoption of educational practices that provide optimal support for the development of effective and successful 21st century citizens .

 The purpose of the DiscoTest Initiative is to prepare K-12 students for the 21st century by taking formative assessment to scale: